tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

   setName club name = club { clubName = name }
 ```

-Let's try to use the new typeclass and instances.
+Let's see what happens when we use this new code.

 ``` hs
 blankAthlete = Athlete { athleteName = "" }